thewchan/uxf/py/README.md

 names and (optional) types.
 In all cases a type of `None` signifies that any type valid for the context may be used.

 Non-UXF types can be represented using _ttypes_.
-For example, for complex numbers you could define a _ttype_ such as: `=Complex Real:real Imag:real`.
-Then you could include single complex values like `(Complex 1.5 7.2)`, or many of them such as `(Complex 1.5 7.2 8.3 -9.4 14.8 0.6)`.
+For example, for points you could define a _ttype_ such as: `=point x:real y:real`.
+Then you could include single points like `(point 1.5 7.2)`, or many of them such as `(point 1.5 7.2 8.3 -9.4 14.8 0.6)`.

 Collection types such as `set`, `frozenset`, `tuple`, or `collections.deque` are automatically converted to a [List](#list-class) when they are